|Fees||Look up fees|

 On successful completion of this subject, students should:

-- have cultivated the ability to use writing at a higher level of complexity and use reflective language on cultural and literary topics; be able to reflect on specialized vocabulary, e.g. relating to the genre of the short film;
+- Have cultivated the ability to use writing at a higher level of complexity and use reflective language on cultural and literary topics; be able to reflect on specialised vocabulary, e.g. relating to the genre of the short film

-- have well developed time management and planning skills to manage and organize study workloads for recommended reading, essay and assignment completion;
+- Have well developed time management and planning skills to manage and organise study workloads for recommended reading, essay and assignment completion.

 At the completion of this subject, students should:

-- have acquired specialized vocabulary, e.g. relating to the genre of the short film.
+- Have acquired specialised vocabulary, e.g. relating to the genre of the short film.